Three New Members Selected for the Long Beach Golf Hall of Fame

 The Long Beach Golf Hall of Fame was created in 1996 to recognize those men and women who had left their mark on golf in Long Beach.
 Inductees may be players, administrators, coaches, volunteers or contributors, and do not have to be residents of the City.
 Every year the new inductees are recognized at the conclusion of the nationally recognized Long Beach Golf Festival immediately following the final putt of the Long Beach Open.
 If you know men or women who fit this description, please call (562) 570-3122.

 The Long Beach Golf Hall of Fame was created in 1996 to recognize those persons who had "left their mark" on golf in the greater Long Beach area.We honor not only accomplished players, but those who have donated many hours of service for nothing more than a love and respect of this great game.If you know men or women who fit this description, please nominate them on the attached form.I guarantee that all nominations will be accepted and treated with respect and care.

 -Len Kennett, Chairman of the Long Beach Golf Hall of Fame Committee

 Long Beach Little Linksters is an introductory golf instruction program at Heartwell Golf Course for youth between the ages of 8-12.
 Plans for the Little Linksters program are under way for 2008.
-Two sessions will be held this summer starting July 7-11 and July 14-18.
-The program is 50% full at this time, applications are available at the golf courses or by calling (562) 570-1272
+Two week-long sessions are held during July.
+Applications are available at the golf courses or by calling (562) 570-1272.

 What started as a few junior golfers at Heartwell Golf Course, has now grown into the premier grass roots junior golf program in Southern California with some 400 juniors involved.
 Offered to ages 7 to 17, children are taught how to play, the rules of the game, and golf etiquette.
 The program has now expanded to include a Junior Golf Academy building located next to the Heartwell Golf Course site.
 For more information, call (562) 570-1272.